ArghyaChatterjee/object_detection_and_location_tracking_with_zed_camera/README.md

 ```
 python3 object_detection/builders/model_builder_test.py
 ```
-Or, you can source your currently modified .bashrc file & execute in the same terminal:
+Or, you can source your currently modified .bashrc file & execute required command in the same terminal:
 ```
-source ~/.bashrc               # Sourcing a script will run the commands in the current shell process.
+source ~/.bashrc
 python3 object_detection/builders/model_builder_test.py
 ```
-Alternatively, you can terminate the current bash session & start a new session from the same terminal to execute the command:
+Alternatively, you can terminate the current bash session & start a new session from the same terminal to execute required command:
 ```
-exec bash                      # Executing a script will run the commands in a new shell process
+exec bash
 python3 object_detection/builders/model_builder_test.py
 ```
 **Note:**